 chamoru. researcher. writer.

-I am a member of the Scholars Strategy Network, and affiliated with the MIT Data + Feminism Lab and Macquarie University's Centre for Global Indigenous Futures.
-My research has received awards from the Labor Research and Action Network and Western Political Science Association, and has been supported by the American Political Science Association, UB Gender Institute, and the US Fulbright Program, among others.
+My community-engaged research has received awards from the American Sociological Association’s Indigenous Peoples and Native Nations Section and the Western Political Science Association, and my work has been supported by the American Political Science Association, Labor Research and Action Network, UB Gender Institute, and the US Fulbright Program, among others.
 For my teaching, I was awarded an MIT Graduate Student Council Teaching Award in 2021, presented annually to an instructor per school for “excellence in teaching a graduate-level course."

 Currently, I am an Assistant Professor of Indigenous Studies at the University at Buffalo.
+I am also affiliated with the University of Michigan’s Phillip J. Bowman Center for Scholarship to Practice and University of British Columbia’s Centre for Migration Studies.
 Before coming to Seneca territories, I was a Killam Postdoctoral Research Fellow at the University of British Columbia’s Department of Political Science.
 I hold a PhD in Urban Planning and Politics from the Massachusetts Institute of Technology, an interdisciplinary MA in Social Sciences from the University of Chicago, and a BA in Philosophy and the Study of Religion from UCLA.

 Let’s talk story!